yf-dev/OpenCaptionsOverlay/README_ENG.md

 #### 3.1.
 OBS Studio

-1. Register the'overlay address' displayed in [Voice Recognition Site](https://cc-overlay.update.sh/recognition) as the browser source URL of OBS Studio.
+1. Register the 'overlay address' displayed in [Voice Recognition Site](https://cc-overlay.update.sh/recognition) as the browser source URL of OBS Studio.
 2. When your canvas size is `1280x720`, the recommended browser size is `840x210`.

 #### 3.1.
 XSplit Broadcaster

-1. Register the'overlay address' displayed in [Voice Recognition Site](https://cc-overlay.update.sh/recognition) in the URL field of the Add Web Page Source window.
+1. Register the 'overlay address' displayed in [Voice Recognition Site](https://cc-overlay.update.sh/recognition) in the URL field of the Add Web Page Source window.
 2. When your canvas size is `1280x720`, the recommended browser size is `840x210`.

 ### 4. Finish settings